 - Post completion, your solicitor to attend to stamping the purchase deed, registering your ownership and registering a charge in favour of your lending institution and once that is concluded, schedule all of the deeds and return same to your lending institution to be held until the loan is cleared or the property is sold or refinanced.

 Stamp Duty will have to be paid on the purchase of a property.
 The rate is 1% on residential properties that are valued under €1,000,000, with properties over that amount subject to a 2% rate.
-Non-residential properties are subject to a 6% rate regardless of value.
+Non-residential properties are subject to a 7.5% rate regardless of value.
 The Revenue Commissioners provides your solicitor with a digital Revenue Certificate for placing with your title deeds which is required to allow registration of the title deeds in the Property Registration Authority.
-Since the 11th of October 2017, the stamp duty rate for non-residential property increased from 2% to 6%.
-A scheme introduced by Revenue allows the potential for a refund of a portion of stamp duty paid where the rate of 6% was charged.
-Read more here.
+Since the 9th of October 2019, the stamp duty rate for non-residential property increased from 6% to 7.5%.
+A scheme introduced by Revenue allows the potential for a refund of a portion of stamp duty paid where the rate of 6% or 7.5% was charged

 A Building Energy Regulation (BER) Certificate has to be provided for every home being sold by the seller.
 This Certificate advises as to the energy efficiency of the house.
 The Certificate will also be accompanied by an Advisory Report explaining how the house could be more energy efficient.